Barry Jones (Australian politician): Later life

+Views

-Stance against capital punishment
+Capital punishment

 Jones has maintained a long-standing public profile as an outspoken opponent of capital punishment.
 He led the successful Victorian campaign to prevent the hanging of Robert Tait in 1962 but failed with Ronald Ryan in 1967.

-On euthanasia
+Euthanasia

 Jones's stated position on voluntary euthanasia in the past has been inconclusive but in the Australian parliament he spoke against specific elements in the Rights of the Terminally Ill Act 1995 enabling laws in the Northern Territory.
 He has noted that popular support is not of itself a compelling reason for its adoption.
 In the same frequently cited speech from 1996 he noted that "No other issue has troubled me so much because I am not sure that I am correct".

-On climate change
+Climate change

 Jones was an early advocate for action on climate change, first advocating for his cabinet colleagues to support action in 1984.

 In 2022, Jones was named as an advisor to the fundraising group Climate 200.

-Writings
+Recognition and honours

+Jones is on the National Trust's list of Australian Living Treasures.

+In 1986 he received the AACTA Longford Lyell Award for lifetime achievement.